This Is Not A

 Pubs & Clubs - Extant

 - The George & Dragon, Ael Y Bryn.
 A Lees pub for the whole time I can remember it.
+NOTE: 'Lees' is the name of the brewery it's tied to, not a description of the product.

 - The Miners Arms, High Street.
 The original building was a quite narrow, slate-clad building abutting the Conservative Club (q.v.), but when the Co-op was closed, the original frontage of that was pulled down, a new frontage established a little bit further back from the road, and the pub then moved sideways a few yards, with the old bakery becoming a function room.
 The old Miners Arms was then demolished to create parking space for the new one.
 Once an Ind Coope pub, later Ansells.